dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Goldenseal Seeds Recipe.md

 Grow goldenseal in your garden with these seeds!
 Goldenseal is well-known for its healing properties.

-Can be sold: False

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Goldenseal Seeds Recipe

 Sorting priority: 22005

-Item uid: Goldenseal Seeds Recipe

 # shops selling Goldenseal Seeds Recipe: